kdeldycke/awesome-iam/README.md

 ## OAuth2 & OpenID

+[OAuth 2.0](https://en.wikipedia.org/wiki/OAuth#OAuth_2.0) is an authorization framework.
+[OpenID Connect (OIDC)](https://en.wikipedia.org/wiki/OpenID_Connect) is an authentication layer on top of it.

+The old *OpenID* is dead; the new *OpenID Connect* is an identity layer on top of OAuth 2, and is very much not-dead.

 * [OAuth 2 Simplified](https://aaronparecki.com/oauth-2-simplified/) - A reference article describing the protocol in simplified format to help developers and service providers implement it.
-* [Hydra](https://gethydra.sh) - Open-source OpenID Connect & OAuth2 Server.
 * [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.
-The old "OpenID" is dead; the new "OpenID Connect" (OIDC) is an identity layer on top of OAuth 2, and is very much not-dead.
+* [Hydra](https://gethydra.sh) - Open-source OIDC & OAuth2 Server.
+* [Cierge](https://pwdless.github.io/Cierge-Website/) - Open-source authentication server (OIDC) that handles user signup, login, profiles, management, and more.
+* [Keycloak](https://www.keycloak.org) - Open-source Identity and Access Management.
+Supports OIDC, OAuth 2
+and SAML 2, LDAP and AD directories, password policies.

 ## Public-Key Infrastructure (PKI)